 IT Communications Support Team Member in New Zealand

-Work in a team, supporting WEC's network infrastructure, servers and users at our NZ national headquarters near Hamilton.
+Work in a team, supporting WEC's network infrastructure, servers and users at national headquarters near Hamilton, North Island.

 You will thrive on providing general personal computer support (Windows and/or Mac), software reinstallations, installing security patches, debugging/fixing hardware problems.